mulle-c/mulle-utf/README.md

 # mulle-utf

-🔤 UTF8-16-32 analysis, conversion, classification library
+🔤 UTF8-16-32 analysis and manipulation library

 a C (C99) library to analyze and convert unicode strings.
-It also contains some limited `<string.h>` functionality for UTF16 and UTF32.
-And it contains some fairly extensive `<ctype.h>` functionality for UTF16 and UTF32 based on the Unicode 3.0.0 specification.
+It also contains some limited `<string.h>` like functionality for UTF16 and UTF32.

-It is the backbone of **NSString** and **NSCharacterSet**.
+It is the backbone of **NSString**.

 Build Status | Release Version